What are the advantages of due diligence?

 Businesses must apply customer due diligence when:

-Business must also comply with customer due diligence when your business carries out ‘occasional transactions’.
+Businesses must also comply with customer due diligence when their business carries out ‘occasional transactions’.
 ‘Occasional transactions’ are transactions that are not carried out within an ongoing business relationship where the value is:

 €15,000 or more if you’re not a high-value dealer (or the equivalent in other currencies)